rajp152k/rajp152k.github.io/_pages/minor.md

 I had to make a conscious decision to filter out what goes on my major stream.
 This is an attempt allowing me to retain all information modularly.
 All observations and implicitly relevant updates go here.

+### Fri Mar 12 23:29:42 IST 2021

+    - going to developing a strong habit of writing.
+    - albeit may be foolish, want to start pumping out content regarding my experiences in general.
+        - most of it will go on the minor stream...

 ### Sat Jan 16 12:35:48 IST 2021

     - on numbers...